usds/us-forms-system/docs/getting-started/tutorial.md

 # Tutorial

-Use this tutorial to learn the basics of using this library by building a simple form for an address.
+Use this tutorial to learn the basics of using this library.
 This tutorial assumes no knowledge of our library or React.

 ## Tutorial steps

+In 10 steps we'll be building a simple form for an address.

 ### Step 1: Installing the starter app